BenjaminIndo/Full-Stack-Open/part0/Exercise-0.4.md

     Note right of browser: The browser sends the note to the server

-    server-->>browser: [{"content": Your note, "date": The date of the note}] Note right of browser: The browser shows the new note
+    server-->>browser: [{"content": Your note, "date": The date of the note}] Note right of browser: The browser reload the page and shows the new note.

 ```